jackcallister/jarsbe.github.io/_posts/2015-08-15-the-react-quick-start-guide-es6-edition.markdown

   <div class="circle"></div>
 </div>

+>*

->*This article will give you a quick overview of how to build user interfaces in React JS.
+>*This article is the ES6 edition of the original [React Quick Start Guide](http://www.jackcallister.com/2015/01/05/the-react-quick-start-guide.html) will give you a quick overview of how to build user interfaces in React JS.
 There's just enough to get yourself started and nothing more.
 Code along with this [starter kit](https://github.com/jarsbe/react-starter-kit) (instructions in the repo) or just read along.
 Update: There's now a [Portuguese translation](http://hugobessa.com.br/posts/comecando-com-react/) thanks to [Hugo Bessa](https://twitter.com/hugoBessaa).*

 ---